Skip to main content

 Research has even shown that “untreated hearing loss significantly increases the odds of being emotionally lonely” and feeling socially isolated.2 The flip side is also true: Using hearing aids is linked with later diagnoses of dementia, depression, anxiety, and falls that cause injury.3 Addressing hearing loss early and wearing hearing aids helps us stay healthy.

-We tested more than 50 hearing aids and then narrowed the list down to the nine best hearing aids for older adults.
+We tested more than 50 of the best hearing aids on the market and then narrowed the list down to our top 10.
 We included a mix of the best OTC hearing aids and best prescription hearing aids to give you a wide price range to choose from.
 Keep reading for more information on our first-person testing and our picks of the best hearing aids in 2025.

 Our Top Pick